avalonbits/agon/asm/README.md

 AGON assemmbly programs.
 ========================

-A few programs written in eZ80 assembly for the Agon Light running MOS 1.02 (or later?).
+A few programs written in eZ80 assembly for the Agon line of computers.
+They require MOS 1.04 or above and VDP 1.04 or above.

-All programs were assembled using SPASM-ng which works on Linux, Mac OS and Windows.

-Each program has its own directory with a Makefile to assemble it.
-Once assembled, copy the resulting .bin file to your Agon's microsd card.
-To run the program, at the MOS prompt type:
+All programs here are moslets, meaning they should be copied to the `/mos` directory and can be ran by typing their name on the command line and pressing ENTER/RETURN.

+The purpose of these programs is to be educational, so they are heavily commented and not necessarily the most efficient versions possible.

+To assemble them on your agon computer, you will the need the [ez80asm assembler](https://github.com/envenomator/agon-ez80asm).
+Follow the instructions there to install it to your `/mos` directory.

+Once installed, you can assemble any of the  prograsm as follows:

 ```
-*load program.bin
-*run
+ez80asm PROG.asm /mos/PROG.bin
 ```

+This will assemble the program and write the binary directly to your `/mos` directory.
+After that, typing `PROG` on the commandline will start the program.